Benchmarking TPB-coated Light Guides for Liquid Argon TPC Light Detection Systems: Analysis of the Waveforms

 \subsection{The $Q_{tot}$ Distributions of Early Light}

 After corrections for attenuation along the lightguide, the $Q_{tot}$ distribution of the early pulses can be correlated to the energy of the $\alpha$ in the event.
 Examples of $Q_{tot}$ distributions for the early light are shown in Fig.~\ref{Qtot}.
-One can see that the distributions form a Landau distribution.
 In the analysis below, we will study variations in these distributions as a function of position and batch of LAr.
-Thus, for illustrative purposes, we provide examples of distributions with the source at 10 cm (black), 20 cm (magenta), 30 cm (green), 40 cm (blue) and 50 cm (red) for various lightguides and LAr batches.
+Thus, for illustrative purposes, we provide examples of distributions with the source at 10 cm (red), 20 cm (green), 30 cm (magenta), 40 cm (blue) and 50 cm (black) for various lightguides and LAr batches.
 In the analyses below, the $Q_{tot}$ distributions are taken from runs of $>70,000$ events.

 Using $Q_{tot}$ is a departure from the study in Ref.~\cite{lgnim}, which employed pulse-heights, $Q_{max}$.
 However, with the improved efficiency for the lightguides, we find that $Q_{tot}$ is a better representation of the number of photons in an event.
 The issue arises when the photon arrivals are distributed over long time periods, leading to multiple peaks.
 An example of such a distortion is seen in the bottom left of Fig~\ref{pulses}.
 This problem was addressed by the ``multipeak analysis'' of Ref.~\cite{lgnim}, however employing $Q_{tot}$ is a simpler and more accurate solution.